entorius/DanskeBankProject/README.md

 "npm start webpack" : to recompile code and for watching changes in code

 "npm start jsonServer" : command to start local server

+(all the commands can be found in package.json file)